act-lilly/portable-python-template/README.md

 ## How it works
 1. Setup Script (.bat & .sh)
    - Run to download and extract embeddable/portable python, portable pip and portable Git
-   - Once Python and Pip are configured, it will create a virtual environment (venv)
+   - Once Python and Pip are configured, other dependencies are also installed and contained to parent directory
-   - Within the venv, it will install any dependencies.
+   - Note about dependencies:
-     - It looks for requirements (pip) and toml files (poetry)
+     - Install script looks for requirements (pip) and toml files (poetry)
      - These file names can be specified in the .env file
    - Note about setup.bat.
 It will download busybox.exe and then run setup.sh using busybox.
      - About busybox: https://www.busybox.net/about.html